BurdetteLamar/AboutRuby/core/Hash/markdown.md

 #### eql?

 ```
-eql? other_hash → true or false
+hash.eql? other_hash → true or false
 ```

 Returns <tt>true</tt> if all of the following are true: